 The indenture trustee under the indenture pursuant to which the notes will be issued is Deutsche Bank Trust Company Americas ("DB Trust"), a New York banking corporation with its office located at 60 Wall Street, New York, New York 10005.
 DB Trust has acted as indenture trustee on numerous asset-backed securities transactions, including acting as indenture trustee on various equipment receivable and auto loan and auto lease securitization transactions.
+DB Trust has provided the above information for purposes of complying with Regulation AB.
+Other than the first two sentences of this paragraph, DB Trust has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus supplement or the accompanying prospectus.

 Deutsche Bank Securities Inc., an underwriter for the notes, and DB Trust, the indenture trustee, are affiliates.

-On or prior to each payment date, the indenture trustee will make the noteholder statement described under "Administrative Information about the Securities-Reports to

-Securityholders" in the prospectus for that payment date available via the indenture trustee's internet website.
+On or prior to each payment date, the indenture trustee will make the noteholder statement described under "Administrative Information about the Securities-Reports to Securityholders" in the prospectus for that payment date available via the indenture trustee's internet website.
 The indenture trustee's internet website for investor reporting will be located at https://tss.sfs.db.com/investpublic/ or at such other address as the indenture trustee notifies the noteholders of in the manner described below.
 Any person who is unable to access the indenture trustee's internet website may receive paper copy of the noteholder statements via first class mail by calling the indenture trustee at 800-735-7777.
 The indenture trustee may change the manner in which the noteholder statements are distributed or otherwise made available in order to make the circulation of the noteholder statements more convenient and/or more accessible to the noteholders.
 The indenture trustee will provide timely and adequate notice to the noteholders of any change described above.
 For assistance with the indenture trustee's internet website, noteholders may call 800-735-7777.